 - Occupational — Caused by breathing chemicals or industrial dust particles at work.

-Asthma is classified by frequency and severity of symptoms and complications of the disease: (J45.-)
+Asthma is classified by frequency and severity of symptoms as well as complications of the disease: (J45.-)

 - Mild, moderate, severe